 - Purchase from out-of-state third-party sellers to avoid sales tax.

 This isn’t really a hack, but man is it a good thing to do.
 I’ve been tracking my net worth as well as my spending for over a year now, and it’s changed the game for me.
 Jim has been doing it for more than a decade, and he says it’s a big reason he’s been able to stay on track financially all these years.
 If you want to start tracking your net worth, here’s my free net worth spreadsheet to get started.

 Get Credit Card Payment Notifications

 Another thing Jim does to curb his spending is getting notifications or emails directly to his phone whenever he makes a credit card purchase.
 Not only does this help him know instantly if any fraudulent purchases are being made with his card, but it also reminds him of how much he’s spending.
-This is something I’m going to set up right now, because the one thing I hate about using my credit card is it’s just way to easy to tap and pay and forget about what you just bought.
+This is something I’m going to set up right now because the one thing I hate about using my credit card is it’s just way too easy to tap and pay and forget about what you just bought.